UCCS-CS4300-5300/Group5-fall2024/README.md

    - new general navbar in `base_template.html`

 **UPDATED**
-   - "static/images/", "static/styles.css" to: "static/home/images/", "static/home/css/styles.css"
+   - "static/images/", "static/`styles.css`" to: "static/home/images/", "static/home/css/`styles.css`"
-   - all {% static %} tags to match new file heirarchy
+   - all {% static %} tags to match new file hierarchy
-   - all <style></style> tags hav been moved to `styles.css`
+   - all <style></style> tags have been moved to `styles.css`
    - splash screen functionality is now in splash screen block in `index.html`
    - navbar in navbar block in `index.html`